-Busy and beautiful but more expensive (we found) than Platys Gialos.
-The beach gets a bit rowdier with a different crowd around 6:00 pm as the beach bars start playing louder music and the younger crowd has made it past their hangover from the night before
+Busy and beautiful but more expensive than Platys Gialos.
+The beach gets a bit rowdier with a different crowd around 18:00 as the beach bars start playing louder music and the younger crowd has made it past their hangover from the night before

 Young and very lively beach with the Tropicana Beach Bar.
 The party goes throughout the day into the night and keeps on going until the early hours of the morning as there’s a large club here.

 Smaller beach but lively.
-A bit harder to get to but there are some boats that go here from Platys Gialos and Paradise Beach.
-Known as the most gay-friendly beach
+A bit harder to get to but there are some boats that travel here from Platys Gialos and Paradise Beach.
+It is known as the most gay-friendly beach

 Cute town with white buildings, colorful doors and railings, and stone ground.
-It’s very nice to walk around in, and easy to get lost in (we did multiple times).
-There’s a lot more shopping as it is a bit more high-end than some of the other Greek islands and many restaurants, crepe places, quick Greek food, and ice cream places.
+It’s very nice to walk around in, and easy to get lost in.
+There’s a lot more shopping as it is a bit more high-end than some of the other Greek islands and many restaurants, crepe places, quick Greek food, and ice cream shops.

-Nice area of the town (near the water) to walk around in and has a lot of cocktail bars along the water that are good for at night or just an afternoon snack and drink
+Area along the water that is nice to walk around in and has a lot of cocktail bars which are great for a late afternoon drink

-A lot of people choose to do some type of boat cruise (either during the day going to another island and just around the area, around the different beaches, sunset boat cruise, etc)
+A lot of people choose to do some type of boat cruise (visiting another island, around the different beaches, sunset boat cruise, etc)

-Great restaurant with a perfect view of the sunset if you get the right table (the table outside near the water was where we sat!).
-Pricier and make a reservation to make sure you get the spot you want if you are trying to watch the sunset.
+Great restaurant with a perfect view of the sunset if you get the right table.
+The restaurant is a bit pricier, but worth it for the view.
+Be sure to make a reservation to get the table you desire if you are trying to watch the sunset.
 Careful, it is windy here!
-We almost lost our menus and Sam ended up knocking her sunglasses off her head into the water and had to chase them down.

 Lots of cocktail bars along the water!

-In Mykonos Town and people party here all night
+In Mykonos Town and the party goes all night

-On Paradise Beach and huge party spot all night; you’ll likely have promoters coming up to you at the beach trying to sell you tickets with a cheaper price if you opt to show up a bit earlier
+On Paradise Beach and huge party spot all night.
+You will likely have promoters coming up to you at the beach trying to sell you tickets with a cheaper price if you opt to show up a bit earlier

-Much more expensive, I found, than Santorini to a point where it annoyed me.
-The first day we were able to find beach chairs for 10 euros but the second day the cheapest we could find was 15 euros and we had less amenities than the day before.
+Much more expensive than some of the other areas in Greece.
+The cheapest beach chairs were 10 or 15 euros with limited amenities.
 For this reason, you’ll likely want to stay at one beach for most of the day.
-Some of the sets of beach chairs (2 beach chairs with an umbrella were 50 euros!).
+Some of the sets of beach chairs (2 beach chairs with an umbrella were 50 euros).
 The front rows were sometimes more expensive than the further back ones and if you don’t want an umbrella, sometimes you do not have a choice.
-Fortunately, we got seats without an umbrella the second day and with one that folded in the first day.